 FortWhyte Alive’s lake edges are quietly undergoing a magical transformation, thanks to a bit of human effort and some amazing native plants.

-Today, though FortWhyte’s shorelines host a variety of grasses and perennials, the steep banks continue to be prone to slumping and erosion, having a negative impact on lake water quality and wildlife habitat value.
+Our 5 lakes were excavated during Canada Cement's clay mining operations starting in 1911, leaving steep shorelines and a barren landscape.
+Although today our shorelines host a variety of grasses and perennials, the steep banks continue to be prone to slumping and erosion.
 To combat this problem, FortWhyte has been gathering groups of volunteers to help improve our shorelines.

 Expert advice from Manitoba Conservation Districts Association has us using native willows (Salix spp.), which quickly grow massive root systems to hold soil together.
 Willows are amazing shrubs, which already grow abundantly on FortWhyte’s property.

-Our willow clipping crew meets up and heads out in advance to clip hundreds of stems for shoreline restoration sessions.
-We take early spring cuttings, trimmed before air temperatures rise above an average of 5 Celsius, or we cut in fall after leaf drop.
-Differently sized clippings have been used, from small stems 30 centimetres long and about the diameter of a pencil, or up to 1 metre lengths about 5 centimetres in diameter.
-Stems are soaked in water for 14 days or more.
-On planting day, we push or hammer the stems into the ground near water as deep as possible, so only about a thumb length appears above the soil surface.
+Our willow clipping crew meets up and heads out to clip hundreds of stems for shoreline restoration sessions.
+Stems are soaked in water for 14 days or more, and on planting day, we push the stems into the ground near water so that only about a thumb length appears above the soil surface.
+Over time, these willows will grow to help maintain a naturally stable shoreline.